• About us

 A:

-The Patient Experience Network (PEN) National Awards are delivered by the Patient Experience Network (PEN).
+The Picker Experience Network Awards are delivered by the Picker Experience Network (PEN).
 PEN’s vision is to create a unique platform and resource hub of best practice methods and models across the healthcare industry.
+Our goal is to lead a unique patient experience awards programme, which has a positive impact for all involved.

 Organisations can nominate themselves, or be nominated, in one of more categories, and then will be entered into the judging process.